 The tree fruit industry in B.C. has about 400 commercial growers who farm approximately 15,000 acres of apples, pears, cherries, peaches, nectarines, apricots and plums.

 Ministry program / project updates

 Tree Fruit Stabilization Project

-November 12, 2021 - The stabilization project, led by the Ministry of Agriculture, Food and Fisheries in consultation with an External Advisory Committee made up of key stakeholders, was launched in February 2021.
+November 12, 2021 - The stabilization project, led by the ministry in consultation with an External Advisory Committee made up of key stakeholders, was launched in February 2021.
 The recommendations in the stabilization plan were built from the extensive feedback received during 30 consultation sessions from more than 165 individuals representing all aspects of the industry, including producers, packers, marketers, retailers, researchers, and government.

 - November 05 2021 Tree Fruit Sector Update Final (PDF, 107 KB)

 - 2020 BC Cherry and Apple Acreage Report (PDF, 1.5 MB)

 - Tree Fruit Stabilization Advisory Group - Terms of Reference (PDF, 168 KB)